natek83/csv-gauss-filter/README.md

-This filter will smooth out local variations between cells due to long term trim noise but can't be used to interpolate or form regression lines to follow overall trends/patterns, using a wide radius will tend to bring all cells towards a global average and would then have to be trimmed out again
+This filter will smooth out local variations between cells due to long term trim noise but can't be used to interpolate or form regression lines to follow overall trends/patterns.
+Using a wide radius will tend to bring all cells towards a global average and would then have to be trimmed out again.

 Save the script in a working directory and save a .csv file of your fuel or ve table cells named fuel.csv, then run the script.
 I run it through the